fgavilondo/neo4j-webgraph/README.md

 You configure the application by placing a config.properties file at the root of the classpath (a template config file is provided with the source code in the src/main/resources directory)

-The application takes some command line parameters. ass -h argument to see all possible command line options, e.g.:
+The application takes some command line parameters.
+Pass the -h argument to see all possible command line options, e.g.:

   java -cp release/neo4j-webgraph-1.8.3.0-jar-with-dependencies.jar org.neo4japps.webgraph.importer.Main -h